paxi-web3/paxi/docs/whitepaper.md

 ### Block Reward Distribution
 - **95% of newly minted tokens** (block rewards) are distributed to staking participants: Including **validators** and **delegators**
 - **5% of newly minted tokens** (block rewards) are allocated to the **DAO community**
 - The system will automatically monitor supply and demand.
-When transaction fees exceed a certain threshold, **there will be a probability-based mechanism to burn a portion of the tokens**.
+When transaction fees exceed a certain threshold, **There is a deterministic mechanism that burns a portion of the tokens periodically**.
 This helps prevent excessive inflation and reduces the risk of token concentration in the hands of a few

 ### Important Note: Concentrated Rewards Under Low Staking Ratio
 For example, in Year 1: